cupOJoseph/keyp-backend-challenge/README.md

 # keyp-backend-challenge
 A short challenge designed to take 1-2 hours for backend developer candidates

-## Goal: Build a transaction scheduler queue which can handle for delays, failed transactions, gas issues, and nonce errors.
+## Goal: Build a transaction scheduler queue which can handle delays, failed transactions, gas issues, and nonce errors.
 Demonstrate an understanding of ethers.js, API server design, databases, and transactions in web3.

 ## Basic Outline:
 - Deploy a JavaScript serverful or serverless backend-only application to a hosting provider such as Render.com or Vercel